DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownBox/1 Configuration/items.md

 ---
 The **DropDownBox** uses other UI components to render **items**.
 Use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#contentTemplate) to embed a UI component such as the [List](/Documentation/ApiReference/UI_Components/dxList/) or the [TreeView](/Documentation/ApiReference/UI_Components/dxTreeView/).
 In this case, **items** are displayed in accordance with the configuration and functionality of the embedded UI component.

-If you need to update the UI component items, reassign the entire **items** array as shown in the following example:
+If you need to update UI component items, reassign the **items** array as shown in the following example:

     <!--JavaScript-->
     dropDownBoxInstance.option('items', newItems);